-useradd -G wheel, hpcusers -m username
+useradd -G wheel, hpcusers -m your username

-The above command will create a user called username that belongs to the groups wheel and hpcuser.
-The user's home directory(-m) will also be created.
+The above command will create a user called your_username (change to the value you want) that belongs to the groups wheel and hpcusers.
+The user's home directory (-m) will also be created.